ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 ### Can we use HTML?

-We avoid to use HTML mostly in Wiki but in extreme cases, we allow HTML for Tables and Linking.
+We avoid the use of HTML with rare exceptions (usually for complicated tables).

 ## Conclusion